studiodalton/SDOrientationController/README.md

   In this situation, the app will behave exactly as it would if `SDOrientationController` wasn't used, and the orientation-agnostic `portraitViewController` was set as the app's `rootViewController`.

   This feature can be useful when you only want to have a different view controller for one of the orientations under certain conditions, like when a "landscape screensaver" is enabled.
-- You can set whether the Portrait Upside Down orientation should be supported at all. (property `allowsPortraitUpsideDownOrientation`)

 All of these features can be seen in action in the [Example](/tree/master/Example).